 On August 1, 2019, the Company completed a reverse take-over transaction ("RTO") with Croesus Gold Corp. ("Croesus") wherein the Company acquired 100% of the issued and outstanding common shares of Croesus.
 As a result of the share exchange, Croesus is considered to have control.
 While the Company is the legal acquirer, the accounting acquirer is Croesus and these financial statements are consolidated and presented with Croesus as the continuing entity.
 Concurrent with the RTO, the Company changed its name to Arizona Metals Corp. and began trading on the TSX-V under the symbol "AMC".
-On August 6, 2020, the Company began trading on the OTCQB under the ticker "AZMCF" and moved to OTCQX in January 2021..
+On August 6, 2020, the Company began trading on the OTCQB under the ticker "AZMCF" and moved to the OTCQX in January 2021.

 AMC is a Canadian exploration company focused on precious metal exploration in the United States.
-At the date of these consolidated financial statements, the Company has not yet discovered any deposits, nor has it earned any income.
+At the date of these consolidated financial statements, the Company does not have any operating mines, nor has it earned any income.

-Although the Company has taken customary steps to verify title to the properties on which it is conducting exploration and in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
-Property title may be subject to unregistered prior agreements and non-compliance with regulatory requirements.
+Although the Company has taken steps to verify title to the properties on which it is conducting its exploration activities, these procedures do not guarantee the Company's title.
+Property title may be subject to government licensing requirements or regulations, unregistered prior agreements, social licensing requirements, aboriginal land claims and non-compliance with regulatory and environmental requirements.
+The Company's property interests may also be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions, and political uncertainty.

 AMC is at an early stage of exploration and as is common with many exploration companies, it raises financing for its exploration and acquisition activities in discrete tranches.
-The Company has current assets in excess of current liabilities of \$4,446,870 at December 31, 2020 (December 31, 2019 - \$2,150,835).
-For the year ended December 31, 2020, the Company had a net loss of \$7,181,217 (year ended December 31, 2019 - \$4,260,609), and had cash outflows from operations of \$6,229,693 (year ended December 31, 2019 - \$2,958,201).
+The Company has current assets in excess of current liabilities of \$55,973,145 at December 31, 2021 (December 31, 2020 - \$4,446,870).
+For the year ended December 31, 2021, the Company had a net loss of \$19,617,091 (year ended December 31, 2020 - \$7,181,217), and had cash outflows from operations of \$18,931,133 (year ended December 31, 2020 - \$6,229,693).